Maple24/GameWebsite/maple/readme.txt

-This my zone to pratcise my go
+This my zone to pratcise go